twistingmercury/middleware/README.md

 ## Usage

-For a working example, view and run the example: [_example/main.go](_example/main.go).
-In general, take the following steps:
+Please visit [middleware-example](https://github.com/twistingmercury/middleware-example) for a comprehensive example of how to utilize both the middleware as well as the [twistingmercury/telemetry](https://github.com/twistingmercury/telemetry) package.

 1. [Initialize the logging package.
 2. Initialize the metrics package.